K3rne132/memdump/README.md

 ## Issues

-Function does not check whether the pointed memory address is valid - this may raise an exception.
+Function does not check whether the pointed memory address is valid - this may throw an exception.